Viren-Patil/Hotel_Management_System/README.md

 # Hotel Management System

-This is a small application of a Hotel Management System having the following features:
+## Project Description:

+This is a small application of a Hotel Management System.
+The intuition behind building this was Sometimes it happens that the rooms get booked soon when one visits the place therefore user can make advance booking using this system.
+It saves user time in searching a room.
+The system is useful as it calculates an exact cost of rooms for requested number of days.
+This system is effective and saves time of users as well as the hotel staff and owners.

+## Tech Stack Used:

+	Programming Languages:
+	* Python3
+	* Javascript
+	* HTML5
+	* CSS

+	Framework:
+	* Django

+	Database:
+	* Sqlite3

+## Application features:

 * **Registration and Login Page**: Any Customer can register an account and then login through the credentials
 * **Home Page**: It is the Welcome Page and contains some of the pictures of our Hotel and other links.
 * **Room Booking**: A form to book a room in hotel for particular dates.